Rigo Duterte: Vice Mayor of Davao City (2025–present)

-On July 1, 2025, Duterte took over the role as the acting mayor of Davao City due to being the most voted councilor and after the Department of the Interior and Local Government designated him in the position.
-Vice Mayor and uncle, Sebastian Duterte became acting Mayor of Davao City because winner Rodrigo Duterte was detained at the Hauge. however, Duterte was seen as unprepared, at times, he failed to use the gavel, mispronounced words, and admitted he was nervous.
+On July 1, 2025, Duterte took over the role as the acting vice mayor of Davao City upon designation by the Department of the Interior and Local Government, as he was the most voted councilor in the previous election.
+Vice Mayor and uncle Sebastian Duterte became acting Mayor of Davao City because winner Rodrigo Duterte was unable to take oath due to his detention at the Hague.

+Duterte (left) with his wife, Yssa (upper right) and son, Rodrigo III (lower right) after his oath as vice mayor of Davao City on January 23, 2026.

+On January 23, 2026, Rigo was sworn in as the de jure vice mayor after Rodrigo Duterte's failure to take the oath of office as mayor within the six-month prescribed period due to his continued detention at The Hague, which led to the vice mayoralty being also declared vacant upon the accession of Sebastian as the de jure mayor.

 Personal life

-Duterte is married to Yssa Marie Duterte (née Labrador) since 2022 and have one child.
+Duterte is married to Yssa Marie Duterte (née Labrador) since 2022 and have one child named Rodrigo III ("Tres", born 2019).